VonHeikemen/devlog/content/tools/using-netrw-vim-builtin-file-explorer.md

 ### How to call it

 Our first stop is the `:Explore` command.
-Using this command with no arguments will show the directory of the file we are editing.
+Using it with no arguments will show the directory of the file we are editing.
 If we don't want that we could give it the path to the directory we want.
 Depending on your vim config, specifically the `hidden` option, it will do things differently.
 If `hidden` is disabled (this is the default) and there are no unsaved changes in the current file, `:Explore` will make Netrw occupy the entire window.
 If we do have unsaved changes in a file it will create a horizontal split and have Netrw in the upper window.

 ![netrw en media pantalla](https://res.cloudinary.com/vonheikemen/image/upload/v1609951259/devlog/using-vim-netrw/netrw-half-screen_2021-01-06_12-39-50.png)